top of page

 To get started, chart the choice factors, such as price, quality, flexibility, etc. (this will vary depending on your industry, of course) along the horizontal axis.
 The vertical axis is where you chart the degree of investment in each, moving from low to high.
 Connect the dots across all factors to reveal your and your competitors’ value curves.

-Elements of a Great Strategy
+Key Elements of an Effective Strategy Canvas

 Kim and Mauborgne have found that all effective strategies have these three things in common: